1-Sartaj-1/Github-Git-ChaiCodeCohort/README.md

 - **Commit Message**: A description of what the commit includes.

 ### git clone
+The git clone command creates a local copy of a remote Git repository.
+This is typically the first step when you want to work on an existing project hosted on a platform like GitHub.
+Use it as follows:
 - Get the Repository URL: Navigate to the repository you want to clone on your Github.
 Copy the repository’s URL, HTTPS/SSH.
 ![Alt text](git-clone.png)
 - Open Your Terminal: Navigate to the directory where you want to clone the repository.```bash cd ~/Projects```